boutproject/BOUT-dev/manual/sphinx/user_docs/physics_models.rst

    ::

-       mydata.add(variable, "name") ;  // Not evolving.
-Every time the file is written, this will be overwritten
+       // Not evolving.
+Every time the file is written, this will be overwritten mydata.add(variable, "name");
-       mydata.add(variable2, "name2", 1); // Evolving.
-Will output a sequence of values
+       // Evolving.
+Will output a sequence of values mydata.add(variable2, "name2", 1);

 Whenever you want to write values to the file, for example in ``rhs`` or a monitor, just call